Matthew Silva (footballer)

-David Marques Pereira da Silva (born 12 January 1992) aka Matthew Silva, was a Portuguese footballer who played as midfielder.
+David Marques Pereira da Silva (born 12 January 1992), known as Matthew Silva, is a Portuguese footballer who played as midfielder.

 Football career

 On 21 January 2013, Silva made his professional debut with Anagennisi Epanomi in a 2012–13 Greek Football League match against Iraklis Thessaloniki.

 Personal

 Matthew Silva is the younger brother of Joshua Silva, also a professional footballer.